Gallery B O O K A R T S ~ A b o u t U s ~

 Other clients have included notables in the worlds of the arts, entertainment and industry, foreign governments, the Holocaust Memorial Museum, the Smithsonian, and the Vatican.
 In 2010, Mr. Vanilio was appointed to the Hermitage Museum Foundation Advisory Board.
 Mr. Vanilio received his A.B. from Kenyon College, and his M.A. from The Johns Hopkins School of Advanced International Studies, (SAIS) Bologna, Italy.

 JOHN PAUL GREENAWALT, principal artist, has devoted his career to the book arts.
 Mr. Greenawalt was classically trained by Merriweather Post’s master bookbinder, Nicholas S. Chepuras, for over 20 years.
 Mr. Greenawalt has received numerous accolades for his design of fine bindings and related objets d’art.
 Presidents G.H.W.
 Bush, Bill Clinton, G.W.
-Bush, Barack Obama and Donald Trump have commissioned numerous Greenawalt pieces as gifts to foreign heads of state.
+Bush, Barack Obama, Donald Trump and Joe Biden have commissioned numerous Greenawalt pieces as gifts to foreign heads of state.
 His work, by now, is in virtually every presidential palace in the world.

 Mr. Greenawalt has designed entire collections for Tiffany’s, Mark Cross, and Pineider 1774.
 Other clients range from Princeton University and NASA, to the National Gallery of Art and the Vatican.
 In 2003, Mr. Greenawalt formed The Book Arts Conservatory, which is committed to the vigorous flourishing of the book arts genre.
 Following the induction of one work into the Rare Books Collection of the Library of Congress, John Paul was appointed to the Advisory Board of the Hermitage Museum Foundation, in 2010.
 Mr. Greenawalt has a B.S. from the University of Maryland University College.